OpenReferralUK/human-services/ServiceFinder/README.md

 # Service Finder

-_Service Finder is targeted at any public or third secot frontline worker looking to find services that might support the needs and circumstances if a citizen.
-It accesses open data collected to meet the data standard of the [OPenReferral commuinty](https://openreferral.org)_
+_Service Finder is targeted at any public or third sector frontline worker looking to find services that might support the needs and circumstances of a citizen.
+It accesses open data collected to meet the data standard of the [OpenReferral commuinty](https://openreferral.org)_

-## To Start With
+## Getting Started

-_To use this project you just have to follow the steps mentioned below. _
+_To use this project you must follow the steps mentioned below._

 ### Requirements

-_What do you need and how can get these and install it_
+_You will need the following:_

 - [Node.js](https://nodejs.org/en/)

 ### Install

-_Next we will comment step by step how to start with our project:_
+_Next we will comment step by step how to start with the Service Finder project:_

-_To start with, we must to open a command line and go to the folder we download before .
+_To start with, open a command line and go to the project root folder.
-Then we will write the following line on command line_
+Then write the following line on command line:_

 _For windows users:_
 `$ npm install`